Center for Educational Enhancement (CEE)

 The DMU Help Desk provides a variety of support services to students, faculty, and staff.
-Help Desk staff are here to assist you with the operation of your university computer and held-held device, computer repairs, printing, training needs, and other technology problems.
+Help Desk staff are here to assist you with the operation of your laptop or mobile device, software application questions, printing, training needs, and other technology problems.
 Online students are encouraged to contact the Help Desk for any problems they encounter with on-line classes.

-The Help Desk serves as a “one-stop” center for resolving campus technology problems, and also as a call-center for other technology resources on campus.
+The Help Desk serves as a “one-stop” center for resolving campus technology problems.
+Service is available 24/7 via phone, D2L chat and the ITS self-service portal.
 All requests for IT support services are logged through the Help Desk.

-The Help Desk, which is part of the Office of Information Technology Services, is located on the lower level of the Academic Center.
+The Help Desk, which is part of the Information Technology Services, is located on the lower level of the Academic Center.